KaranShah197/WSD-Project_01/PYTHON.md

     print 'yay!'
 ```

+### 3. Design Patterns from Gang of Four

+Patterns can be divided into three different categories depending on their level of abstraction and implementation language independency: architectural patterns, design patterns and idioms.
+Design patterns are described in what is known as the GANG  OF  FOUR  book (GOF for short).
+The overall architecture of the system and related design decisions can be explained by giving a set of patterns used.
+While new patterns do emerge the GOF still remains as the definite reference on design patterns.
+For this reason it is important to introduce these patterns, the notions and the theory behind them and their applicability to Python community.

+GOF is divided into three parts and each part describes the patterns related to the theme of the part.
+The themes describe the purpose of the patterns.
+Creational patterns address object instantiation issues.
+Structural patterns concentrate on object composition and their relations in the runtime object structures.
+Whereas the structural patterns describe the layout of the object system, the behavioral patterns focus on the internal dynamics and object interaction in the system.

+Design patterns are a common way of solving well known problems.
+Two main principles are in the bases of the design patterns defined by the GOF:

+	1. Program to an interface not an implementation.
+	2. Favor object composition over inheritance.

+- ### Behavioral Patterns

+	Behavioural Patterns involve communication between objects, how objects interact and fulfil a given task.
+According to GOF principles, there are a total of 11 behavioral patterns in Python: _Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer, State, Strategy, Template, Visitor._

+- ### Structural Patterns
+	This may very well be the most famous Python design pattern.
+It includes _FACADE, ADAPTER, DECORATOR_

+- ### Creational Patterns
+	Creational patterns are not commonly used in Python.
+Why?
+Because of the dynamic nature of the language.

+**You can find more details explanation of Design pattern in Python [here](https://www.toptal.com/python/python-design-patterns).

 ### 9. Exception
 An exception is an error that happens during execution of a program.
 When that
 error occurs, python generate an exception that can be handled, which avoids your program to crash.
 A Python program terminates as soon as it encounters an error.